retry51776/notes/others/crypto.md

    6. Scalar Multiplication = reapt Addition Operation on itself
    7. Any Operation can chain together just like algebra operation 13G = 8G + 4G + G
 5. Any Generator Point with Addition Operation will creates a limited set points (group structure)

+Inifinty Point is 0, therefore M_point + Inifinty = M_point
+All group structure will eventually hit Inifinty Point, then back to itself.

 Share secrets = prive_key * other_public_key = private_A * public_B = private_B * public_A
 Sign Transaction